acikyazilimagi/eczane-admin-frontend/README.md

 GitHub ci/cd action is running.

 For deployment: please push codes into main branch then create a pull request to prod.
 When pr merged to prod ci cd will run automatically.
+If you have any problem about production and ci&cd pipeline please inform Cloud & Devops Team -> #cloud-public discord channel